jwlarocque/svelte-dragdroplist/README.md

 * Bidirectional binding - data order updates as soon as the user drags a list item into a new position, even before it is dropped
 * Full touch support - doesn't use the HTML5 drag and drop API
 * Accessible - includes buttons to move elements without dragging
+* Double clicking on element returns its contents
 * Easier than writing a new one, probably.

 ### Usage